Greystoke: The Legend of Tarzan, Lord of the Apes: Plot

-John, Lord Clayton, the heir to the 6th Earl of Greystoke, and his pregnant wife Alice are shipwrecked on the African coast.
+John, Lord Clayton, the heir to the 6th Earl of Greystoke, and his wife Alice are shipwrecked on the Congolese coast.
 John builds a home in the trees, and Alice gives birth to a son.
-Alice later grows ill from malaria and dies.
-While John is grieving her, the tree house is visited by curious apes, one of whom kills him.
-One female of the group, Kala, who is carrying her dead infant, hears the cries of the infant human in his crib.
-She adopts the boy and raises him as a member of the Mangani.
+She later grows ill from malaria and dies.
+While John is grieving her, the treehouse is visited by Mangani apes, one of whom, Silverbeard, kills him.
+Kala, a female ape carrying her dead infant, hears the cries of the human baby in his crib.
+She adopts the boy and raises him as a member of the clan as he grows up naked, wild, and free.

-At age one, the boy learns gorilla talk and learns how to walk.
-At age five, the boy learns how to swing a vine and is still trying to fit in with his ape family.
-When a Black panther attacks, he learns how to swim to evade it while another ape is killed.
+At age one, the boy learns how to walk.
+At age five, he knows how to swing on vines and is still trying to fit in with his ape family.
+When a black panther attacks, he learns how to swim to evade it while another ape is killed.

-At age 12, the boy discovers the treehouse in which he lived as a baby with his real mother and father.
-He finds a wooden block, with pictures of both a boy and a chimpanzee painted on it.
-He sees himself in a mirror and recognizes the physical differences between himself and the rest of his ape family.
-He also discovers his father's hunting knife and how it works.
-The objects fascinate the boy, and he takes them with him; but is ambushed by a scarred old ape who savagely beats him before the boy's ape mother and father arrive.
-The boy is nursed back to health and antagonizes the old ape, learning to evade the stronger opponent than fight him directly.
-One day his mother is killed by a native hunting party, and he kills one of them in revenge.
+At age 12, the boy discovers the treehouse.
+He finds a wooden block, with pictures of a boy and a chimpanzee painted on it.
+Seeing himself in a mirror, the boy recognizes he is different from the rest of his ape family.
+He also discovers his father's hunting knife.
+The objects fascinate the boy, who takes them with him; but is ambushed by the ape Kerchak who savagely beats the boy before his ape mother and father arrive.
+The boy is nursed back to health and gets back at Kerchak by urinating on him, learning to outwit the stronger opponent rather than fight him directly.
+One day, his mother is killed by a native hunting party, and he kills one of them in a rage before they can kill him as well.

 Years later, Belgian explorer Phillippe d'Arnot is traveling with a band of British adventurers along the river.
-He is disgusted by their boorish nature and love of "blood and sport".
-A band of natives attacks the party, killing everyone except Phillippe, who is injured and conceals himself in the trees.
-The young man finds Phillippe and nurses him back to health.
+He is disgusted by Major Jack Downing who hunts animals for sport.
+A band of natives attack the party, killing everyone except Phillippe, who, injured, hides in the trees.
+The young man in a loin cloth finds Phillippe and nurses him back to health.
 D'Arnot discovers that the man is a natural mimic and teaches him to speak rudimentary English.
-D'Arnot deduces that this man is the son of the late Lord John and Lady Alice of Greystoke and calls the man "Jean".
-Jean agrees to return to England with his benefactor and reunite with his human family.
+After deducing who this man's father and mother are, d'Arnot calls him "Jean".
+John agrees to return to England with him and reunite with his human family.